 Get A Second Let-Down

 Getting a second let-down can really increase your pumping output.
-When you have gone empty on expression mode, try switching back to let-down mode and getting another let-down.
-If you do, keep pumping until empty.
-This can help you get another couple of ounces!
+When you have gone empty on expression mode, try switching back to let-down mode and generating another let-down.
+Then switch back to expression and you may end up with an extra ounce or two (if not more)!

 Do Breast Compressions